-In that regard, the term is somewhat sexist because it was not target at, or identified with by men.
-When was the last time you heard a man say he needed better balance in his life to take the kids to the park?
-And, why don't men seek have to balance their lives better?
-If they were to pitch in more with chores and child rearing, women might not be stretched so thin.
+In that regard, the term is somewhat sexist because it was not targeted at, or identified with men.
+When was the last time you heard a man say he needed a better balance in his life to take the kids to the park?
+And, why don't men seek more balance in their lives?
+If they were to pitch in more with chores and child-rearing, women might not be stretched so thin.

 Still, women continue to struggle with what is expected of them - or what they think is expected of them.
 Women strive to be super wives, super moms, and career women.
 All the while, they stress about getting older, gaining weight, and competing with younger women in the workforce.

 The Term "Work-Life Balance" Does Not Identify What Many Women Need